pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 },
 ```

-This will flip our state, speak aboute entering the forest to the user and then when they respond the intents in our `PLAYING` handler will be invoked.
-So let's add that, it's quite large so I wont't put it here.
+This will flip our state, speak aboute entering the forest to the user and then when they respond, the intents in our `PLAYING` handler will be invoked.
+So let's add that, it's quite large so I won't put it here.
 You can see it follows the same pattern though, pull in the `alexa-sdk`, mixin our `core.handlers`, `CreateStateHandler` with our `PLAYING` state then implement `GoLeftIntent`, `GoRightIntent`, `AMAZON.HelpIntent` and `Unhandled`.
 In the left and right intents, we set the desired state to "jump" to our next handler and tell the user something.

 I'll leave it as an exercise for the reader to create a truly surprising random game, but this is where you wouldn't hard code the state but pick a random one.
 Hint: use a seeded random number generator to make it testable.

-We then do the same for the pig and witch handlers, wire them in to our `index.js` file and hopefully if Bob is your uncle, your tests will now pass.
+We then do the same for the pig and witch handlers, wire them in to our `index.js` file and because Bob is our uncle, the tests pass.

 Code is [here](https://github.com/craigbilner/alexa-demo-skill/commit/747f8d25e6c16f3c0dbf8fffee5797fdb5f3c1e5).